opendatasoft/ods-documentation-explore-api/source/includes/v2/_facets.md

 # Facets

 A facet can be considered as a valued tag associated with a dataset or a record.
-For example, datasets of a catalog could have `language` as a facet: associated values for this facet could be `English` or `French`.
+For example, datasets of a catalog could have `language` as a facet: associated values for this facet could be `English`, `French`, or other languages (depending on the domain configuration and the publisher's choice).

 In an Opendatasoft portal, facets are specially used for building the left filtering column of both the datasets catalog and dataset records exploration pages.